-In 1905, the first Library Board was appointed, and Mrs. Duffield was employed as Librarian.
+In 1905, the first Library Board was appointed, and Mrs. Duffield was employed as librarian.
 During the following three years, $3,200 was raised to purchase this corner.
 With this, the city could qualify for a $10,000 Andrew Carnegie Award with which to erect and equip a building.
-Dedication was on 8 October 1908.
-Books now numbered 1,000.
+Dedication was on October 8, 1908.
+Books then numbered 1,000.

 Enos A. Mills Homestead Site Monument

 A bronze plaque mounted on a concrete monument